AndreaGon/website_projects/parallax_scrolling/parallax_tutorial.md

 </body>
 ```

-This will be the background content.
+This will be the background container.
 Currently, it doesn't have background image.
 It only contains the headers.

 Below ```<div class="parallax"></div>```, add this line of code: